sgong-pdftron/stranger-docs/android/controls/Reflow.md

     }
 ```

-Assuming the current text size is %100, by calling zoomReflow(reflowControl, true) and zoomReflow(reflowControl, false) the new text size will be %125 and %75, respectively.
+Assuming the current text size is 100%, by calling zoomReflow(reflowControl, true) and zoomReflow(reflowControl, false) the new text size will be 125% and 75% of the original size, respectively.

 ### Set background color
 There are three methods to change the background color: